makrai/notes/ammar16-massive-multiling-embed.md

 * We would like to estimate this function such that:
-  (i) semantically similar words in the same language are nearby, (ii) translationally equivalent words in different languages are nearby, and (iii) the domain of the function covers as many words in V as possible.
+  (i) semantically similar words in the same language are nearby, (ii) translationally equivalent words in different languages are nearby, and (iii) the domain of the function covers as many words in V as possible
-* our baselines: a variant of Coulmance+ (2015) and Guo+ (2016) (henceforth referred to as multiSkip), and the translation-invariance matrix factorization method (Gardner+ 2015).
+* our baselines: a variant of Coulmance+ (2015) and Guo+ (2016) (henceforth referred to as multiSkip), and the translation-invariance matrix factorization method (Gardner+ 2015)

 ## MultiCluster

 * decompose the problem
-  * deterministically maps words to multilingual clusters C, and
+  * deterministically map words to multilingual clusters C, and
-  * E embed : C → R d assigns a vector to each cluster.
+  * E embed : C → R d assigns a vector to each cluster
 * method
   * bilingual dictionary to find clusters of translationally equivalent words,
-  * distributional similarities of the clusters in monolingual corpora from all languages in L to estimate an embedding for each cluster.
+  * distributional similarities of the clusters in monolingual corpora from all languages in L to estimate an embedding for each cluster
   * More specifically, we define the
     * clusters as the connected components in a graph where nodes are (language, surface form) pairs and edges correspond to translation